14 Combined Loads

 If visualization is difficult, one can use the following tool (refer to Figure 14.6):

-1. Draw the cross-section as viewed from the end towards the origin.
+1. Draw the cross-section as viewed from the free end or cut end towards the origin.
 For example, in the case of the columns in Figure 14.4 and Figure 14.5, we would draw the top-down view of the cross-section.

 2. Draw the bending moment arrows around the V and H axes on the sketch of the cross-section.
 Exaggerate the arrows so they go all the way across.